dotnet/csharplang/spec/standard.md

 ## Finalizers

+> [!NOTE]
-[*Note*: In an earlier version of this standard, what is now referred to as a "finalizer" was called a "destructor".
+> In an earlier version of this standard, what is now referred to as a "finalizer" was called a "destructor".
 Experience has shown that the term "destructor" caused confusion and often resulted to incorrect expectations, especially to programmers knowing C++.
 In C++, a destructor is called in a determinate manner, whereas, in C#, a finalizer is not.
-To get determinate behavior from C#, one should use Dispose. *end note*]
+To get determinate behavior from C#, one should use `Dispose`.

 A ***finalizer*** is a member that implements the actions required to finalize an instance of a class.
 A finalizer is declared using a *finalizer-declaration*: